AdobeDocs/experience-manager-desktop-app.en/help/using/using.md

 ## Collections {#collections-desktop-app}

-AEM Desktop App allows you to view and download collections that are created on the native application.
+AEM Desktop App allows you to [view](#view-collections-desktop-app), [download](#download-collections-desktop-app) and browse collections that are created on [!DNL Adobe Experience Manager Assets] application.

 ### View Collections {#view-collections-desktop-app}